vgmstream/vgmstream/doc/USAGE.md

 in that info for playing the audio is part of the bank header, and extracting internal files as-is isn't really possible.
-Or, perhaps you could to transmogrify the original header into something else, but for data preservation purposes it's (plus can use TXTH to play for unsupported data).
+Or, perhaps you could to transmogrify the original header into something else, but for data preservation purposes it's preferable to leave it as-is (plus can use TXTH to play unsupported formats).

 If your main motivation for extracting is to rename or have loose files, remember you can simply use TXTP to point to a subsong, and name that `.txtp` whatever you